zukunft/zukunft.com/docs/code_functions_all.md

         \-- combine_named - load the phrase by name via api
     \-- load_by_id
         \-- sandbox - add the user to the load of the user sandbox object e.g. word by id via api
-    \-- load_by_user
-        \-- sys_log_list - request the system log entries related to the session user from the backend
     \-- load_by_phr_lst
         \-- value_list - set the vars of a value object based on the given json
 \--